 The N.C.
-Department of Transportation studied eight design options – called alternatives – for building the Bonner Bridge replacement within two corridors.
-Each alternative is detailed in the Record of Decision, a document that explained NCDOT's decision for choosing the preferred option.
+Department of Transportation studied eight design options – called alternatives – for building the Marc Basnight Bridge within two corridors.
+Each alternative was detailed in the Record of Decision, a document that explained NCDOT's decision for choosing the preferred option.

 Pappy's Lane Shipwreck

 With support from NCDOT, a group of graduate students from the East Carolina University Maritime Studies Program – in partnership with University of North Carolina Coastal Studies Institute – studied a shipwreck off Rodanthe in the Pamlico Sound known as the "Pappy's Lane Shipwreck" to gather more information to help identify the ship.

-Recent investigations by Panamerican Consultants – a consultant working with NCDOT's archaeology group to document cultural resources affected by the Bonner Bridge replacement project – suggest the shipwreck is eligible to be listed on the National Register of Historic Places.
+Recent investigations by Panamerican Consultants – a consultant working with NCDOT's archaeology group to document cultural resources affected by the Bonner Bridge replacement project – suggested the shipwreck is eligible to be listed on the National Register of Historic Places.